vocksel/class/README.md

 # class.lua

-This is a simple module that makes creating table-based classes simple.
+A super simple module for defining Lua classes.

-This was designed for use with [ROBLOX](https://roblox.com), and as such follows their commonly used OOP conventions.
-But it works just fine in any Lua project.
+This was designed for use with [ROBLOX](https://roblox.com), and as such follows their commonly used OOP conventions, but it works just fine in any Lua project.

 ## Usage